Family RV Vacations: 5 Ways to Make Them Great!

 Taking a road trip is a great way of having a family vacation that doesn’t cost the earth.
 Especially when you turn those trips into family RV vacations.
 America is a big place, and there are some weird and wonderful things to see and do out there.
 So take the road less traveled with our recommendations for an awesome family-friendly road trip.

 Plan before you go

-Sites like roadtrippers.com are set up to hep you plan your American road trip.
-Their offbeat America section is fantastic for identifying weird and wonderful places for you to visit.
+Sites like roadtrippers.com are set up to help you plan your American road trip.
+Their offbeat America section is fantastic for identifying weird and wonderful places to visit.
 Plan your route to swing past the UFO Museum & Research Center, Roswell, NM, Jungle Jim’s International Market in Fairfield Ohio or the Hagerman Fossil Beds for a bit of dinosaur digging.
-The site also helps you to plan the cost of petrol and the hours it will take you to make the journey.
+The site also helps you to plan the cost of gas and the hours it will take you to make the journey.